St Briavel's Castle

 HERITAGE HIGHLIGHTS: Edward I's late 13th century gatehouse

 Since the castle is now primarily a youth hostel, the interior of the hall is only open on designated days, but visitors can access the inner ward on most afternoons, and the exterior of the castle, including the moat garden, at any time.
-See English Heritage website for current visiting details.
 The castle is located almost directly opposite the Norman parish church of St Briavels, which is well worth a visit.

 St Briavels Youth Hostel